 Director Grant explains:

-PowerPhone and Dyersburg 911 have worked closely together from implementation through accreditation to provide the right level of emergency call handling to their citizens.
-Dyersburg 911 uses Total Response CACH for handling emergency medical, fire and law enforcement calls.
+PowerPhone and Dyersburg 911 have worked closely together from implementation through go live to provide the right level of emergency call handling to their citizens.
+Dyersburg 911 uses Total Response for handling emergency medical, fire and law enforcement calls.